Jerry Moss

-Jerome S. Moss (born May 8, 1935) is an American recording executive, best known for being the co-founder of A&M Records, along with trumpet player and bandleader Herb Alpert.
+Jerome Sheldon Moss (May 8, 1935 – August 16, 2023) was an American recording executive, best known for being the co-founder of A&M Records, along with trumpet player and bandleader Herb Alpert.

 Music career

+Early stages (1958–60)

 After graduating from Brooklyn College with a degree in English and serving in the United States Army, Moss began his music career by promoting "16 Candles", a 1958 hit for the Crests on Coed Records.

+A&M Records (1960–99)

-In 1960 he moved to California, where he teamed up with Alpert, forming Carnival Records in 1962 and running the company from an office in Alpert's garage.
-Discovering that the name was already taken, they dubbed their new-found company A&M Records.
+In 1960, he moved to California, where he teamed up with Herb Alpert, forming Carnival Records in 1962 and running the company from an office in Alpert's garage.
+Discovering that the name was already taken, they dubbed their newly founded company A&M Records.

-Moss and Alpert agreed in 1987 to sell A&M to PolyGram Records for a reported $500 million.
+Moss and Alpert agreed in 1989 to sell A&M to PolyGram for a reported $500 million.
 Both continued to manage the label until 1993, when they left because of frustrations with PolyGram's constant pressure to force the label to fit into its corporate culture.
-In 1998, Alpert and Moss sued PolyGram for breach of the integrity clause, eventually settling for an additional $200 million payment.
+In 1998, Alpert and Moss sued PolyGram for breach of the integrity clause, eventually settling for an additional $200 million payment in 2003.

+A&M, itself, would later be merged into Geffen and Interscope Records, which would then combine as Interscope Geffen A&M Records (now Interscope Capitol Labels Group) following a December 1998 Seagram merger of PolyGram and Universal Music Group.

+Almo Sounds (1994–2000) and later life

 Alpert and Moss then expanded their Almo Sounds music publishing company to produce records as well, using it as a vehicle for Alpert's music.
-Almo Sounds imitates the former company culture embraced by Alpert and Moss when they first started A&M.
+Almo Sounds imitates the former company culture embraced by Alpert and Moss when they started A&M.

-Moss, Herb Alpert and Herb's cousin Steve Alpert were inducted into the Rock and Roll Hall of Fame in 2006 as non-performers.
+Moss, Herb Alpert and Herb's cousin Steve Alpert were inducted into the Rock and Roll Hall of Fame in 2006 in the non-performer category.